jahetzler/jahetzler.github.io/Obtusa/DiffSeq.md

 we are seeing for each locus and global calculations for within-group heterozygosity (HS); total heterozygosity (Ht); Nei's Gst (Gst);
 Hedrick's G”st (Gprime_st), Jost's D (D).

-A more approprate test for mtDNA would be meirmans Phi_st
+A more approprate test for mtDNA would be the AMOVA based meirmans Φst

 ```
 Phi_st_Meirmans(data.gid)